 What Was The Set-up of The Afternoon?

-The ideal time for my painting with truffles workshop is during the day, with an amount of daylight and nighttime coming as a natural ending to the whole process.
+The ideal time for my painting with truffles creative journey is during the day, with an amount of daylight and nighttime coming as a natural ending to the whole process.
 So my un-creative friends who were the trial participants, gathered at my apartment around 1pm and my roommate, who is a photographer joined our bunch as well.
 My living room is covered in my art, a good place to start.